 3. Rewrite/revise an existing paper written at any point in your college career in light of course readings.
 Include revised paper, extensive justification for revisions (and examples), and explanation of intended impact of revisions re: audience and purpose.
 You should refer extensively to the literature we have discussed in class.
 The reflective component of the paper should total 1000-1500 words.
 (15)

-4. Group Presentation: Working as a large group (5-6 people), plan an entire class day designed to sum up the material/lessons covered in the previous section of class and solidify potential workplace application.
+4. Group Presentation: Working as a group (4 - 5 people), plan an entire class day designed to sum up the material/lessons covered in the previous section of class and solidify potential workplace application.
 Your day should consist of AT LEAST a lecture/presentation component, a discussion component, and an activity.
+EACH INDIVIDUAL GROUP MEMBER must have a speaking role of at least 5 minutes: Rather than having you present a final project at the end of class, your speaking role in this presentation will be used to assess your oral communication skills as required Auburn University student learning objective 7.
 (10)

-5. Create a professional portfolio that is representative of you and your abilities.
-(25)
+5. Create a professional eportfolio that is representative of you and your abilities.
+(20)

 This portfolio has three major parts.

-• 10 Points: A reflective cover memo (2000 words) which explains your document choices in relation to our class readings.
+• 7.5 Points: A reflective cover memo (2000 words) which explains your document choices in relation to our class readings.
 This should be full of references to both theory and practical application.
 Use APA for citations.
+In this document you should discuss theories relevant to professional and public writing, and discuss how you specifically apply those theories in the documents you chose to include in your portfolio.

 • 5 Points: Résumé

-• 10 Points: 5 well-edited, carefully-chosen pieces of work from any classes you have taken at the university you believe to be representative of you as a writer, formatted into a professional-quality portfolio.
+• 7.5 Points: 5 well-edited, carefully-chosen pieces of work from any classes you have taken at the university you believe to be representative of you as a writer, formatted into a professional-quality portfolio.
+Your grade for this aspect of the include will include both your revisions and the way in which you present your professional portfolio.
+Please make your choices specific to your post-graduation intentions/ If, for example, you intend to go into editing, please make sure that your portfolio includes evidence of your editing skills (documents showing markup, for example).

-6. Blog Postings (6): Blog postings should be clear, coherent, well-edited, and cite source material where appropriate.
+6. Blog Postings (5): Blog postings should be clear, coherent, well-edited, and cite source material where appropriate.
 Either use APA style, and append references to the end of each posting, or direct the audience to the source material through hyperlinks and parenthetical citation.
-20 points: 3/posting, 2 points for 4 total responses, at least 300 words/posting, no word max/min on responses.
-Responses to posts need not be long, but must be substantive (more than just “I agree/disagree”).
+15 points: 3/posting, at least 300 words/posting.

 Each posting will be written in response to one of the following prompts: